Unboxed-Software/solana-course/content/solana-pay.md

 Next, rename the `.env.example` file in the frontend directory to `.env`.
 This file contains a keypair that will be used in this demo to partially sign transactions.

 In a separate terminal, run `yarn dev` and open the forwarding URL in your web browser.
-From the reference above it would be (yours will be different):
+Using the reference above it would be (yours will be different):

 ```bash
 https://7761-24-28-107-82.ngrok.io